Business plan template: Download yours

 A clear business plan is essential for all start-ups.
 This will help focus your mind and add a structure to your ideas.
 Writing a business plan is not a difficult process, but it will take time and determination.
 Remember that the more thought put into your business now, the better chance of success once the business is launched.

-Start Up Loans have developed a free business plan template that start-ups can use to help apply for a loan.
 Take a look at the business plan headings and the type of questions you will need to answer below…

 Alongside general contact details, you should describe your background and why your business idea is right for you.
 Give a short account of your personal and business background detailing the areas that are relevant to this business.